blueperf/helper/README.md

 Running ./IBMCloud_CS.sh will give you brief command options
 - To Install the Prereq CLIs, run the following command
   - ./IBMCloud_CS.sh -p

+- To Run below -l, -c, -d and -db commands all together (Install all prereqs with ./IBMCloud_CS.sh -p before running this command, then Acmeair Microservices will be up and running)
+  - ./IBMCloud_CS.sh -a

 - To login IBM Cloud CLI, run the following command
   - ./IBMCloud_CS.sh -l